ivan-tkatchev/nanosock/README.md

 * Tested only for Linux.
 * No server socket support yet, only sockets for making requests and reading data.
 (To be done if there's demand.)
 * Blocking, synchronous operations _only_.
-* No timeout support yet.
-(To be done if there's demand.)

 ## How to use?